Peter King's MMQB: Matt Millen fights for his life

 “When we picked him back in ’08, our feelings were we had to have a quarterback that could help us move in the right direction, coming off everything that went wrong with Michael Vick.
 We felt like you could build around Matt Ryan.
 It had to be a player like that, a player with his makeup on and off the field.
 It was a big, big deal looking back on that now.
 That was important, at an important time in Atlanta.”

-—Atlanta GM Thomas Dimitroff, whose first draft pick running the Falcons was Matt Ryan a decade ago, to Albert Breer of The MMQB, after Ryan signed a contract that will likely make him the league’s first $30-million-a-year player.
+—Falcons GM Thomas Dimitroff, whose first draft pick running the team was Matt Ryan a decade ago, to Albert Breer of The MMQB, after Ryan signed a contract that will likely make him the league’s first $30-million-a-year player.

 IV